Taylorgonz/Read-me_Gen/README.md

 ## Usage

-Use to Generate a proffesional open source application read me quickly and easily
+Use to Generate a professional open source application read me quickly and easily

 ```md